 Schools receive supplemental bilingual education teachers and per-pupil funds based on their number of English learners (ELs).
 There are two programs: Transitional Bilingual Education (TBE) for schools that have 20 or more ELs of the same language background and Transitional Program of Instruction (TPI) for schools that have fewer than 20 ELs of the same language background.
 The Office of Language and Cultural Education (OLCE) tracks ELs and allocates supplemental bilingual teachers and funds to schools.

-The FY2020 budget contains $32.5 million in supplemental funding to schools, including 264 supplemental bilingual education teachers and coaches.
+The FY2021 budget contains $36.9 million in supplemental funding to schools, which includes hiring 250 supplemental bilingual education teachers.
 Bilingual education is supported by local funding and dedicated state and federal funding.

-To better meet family needs and ensure children are receiving services that will set the foundation for long-term success, CPS has expanded its investment in Early Childhood education in FY2020 and will provide an additional 123 full-day preschool classrooms in high-need communities.
-The expansion of full-day Pre-K is part of a four-year plan to provide all four-year-olds in Chicago with access to tuition-free early childhood education.
+To better meet family needs and ensure children are receiving services that will set the foundation for long-term success, CPS has expanded its investment in early childhood education in FY2021 and will provide an additional 43 full-day preschool classrooms in high-need communities.
+The expansion of full-day Pre-K continues the district’s four-year plan to provide all four-year-olds in Chicago with access to high-quality, full-day early childhood education.

 Schools that offer board-funded educational programming receive additional teaching positions or funding.
 All programs except for STEM are funded from general funds.
 Details on these programs are found in their respective departmental narratives.
 Significant programs are included in Table 9.